dotnet/docs-aspire/docs/storage/azure-storage.md

 ## Process the items in the queue

 When a new message is placed on the `tickets` queue, the worker service should retrieve, process, and delete the message.
-Update the _Worker.cs_ class replacing the contents with the following code:
+Update the _Worker.cs_ class, replacing the contents with the following code:

 :::zone pivot="azurite"